There is not a better place on earth for graduate students to combine academic study, unparalleled natural beauty and colorful cultural vibrancy.

-Founded in 1610, Santa Fe is the oldest and highest (7000 feet) capital in the United States.
+Founded in 1610, Santa Fe is the oldest and highest (7,200 feet) capital in the United States.
 Demographically, it is a blend of European (especially Spanish), Mexican, Pueblo and Navajo Peoples.

 Wikipedia offers this on the Santa Fe art scene: “Santa Fe’s art market is generally considered to be one of the three largest in the United States.
 The Canyon Road galleries showcase a wide array of contemporary, Southwestern, indigenous American, and experimental art, in addition to Russian, Taos Masters and Native American pieces.”

 The spiritual/psychological/healing climate is diverse, open-minded and all-embracing.
-Many say that Santa Fe is a “spiritual vortex” which attracts energy healers and shamanic practitioners, supports a Jungian Society and is home to the kinds of people that present at our own annual Transformation and Healing Conference.
+Many say that Santa Fe is a “spiritual vortex,” which attracts energy healers and shamanic practitioners, supports a Jungian Society and is home to the kinds of people that present at our own annual Transformation and Healing Conference.